Should You Hate AllSides? About Our Biases, Partners, and Funding

 We frequently get compliments for how transparent we are about the political biases of AllSides team members.
 That sometimes also leads to concerns from the left and right.

-For example, as of this writing (February 2019) there are twice as many people working for us who fall on the left side of the political spectrum than on the right (but the mix continually changes).
-While the team has more women than men, only 10 percent are people of color.
+For example, when we first wrote this (February 2019), there were twice as many people working for us who fall on the left side of the political spectrum than on the right (but the mix continually changes).
+While the team had more women than men, only 10 percent were people of color.

 While AllSides isn’t a perfect 50/50 split of men and women, liberals and conservatives, white people and people of color, our background is collectively diverse and we represent many different viewpoints, experiences and perspectives.